MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-aspnet-core.md

 Congratulations on completing this quickstart!
 We hope you learned a little bit about the Visual Studio IDE.
 If you'd like to delve deeper into its capabilities, please continue with a tutorial in the **Tutorials** section of the table of contents.

 ## Next Steps
-Congratulations on completing this tutorial!
+Congratulations on completing this Quickstart!
 We hope you learned a little bit about C#, ASP.NET Core, and the Visual Studio IDE.
 To learn more, continue with the following tutorial.

 > [!div class="nextstepaction"]
 > [Getting started with C# and ASP.NET in Visual Studio](tutorial-csharp-aspnet-core.md)